tunroam/paper/report/500result.md

 - Some IoT electronics we tested only support Wi-Fi using pre-shared key (PSK) <!-- and IPv4 -->
-- OpenWrt has options for remote control[^openwrtremote], which allows
-&mdash; an external authentication server supporting this protocol &mdash;
-to push network policies.
+- OpenWrt has options for remote control[^openwrtremote], which allows an external authentication server supporting this protocol to push network policies.

 [^openwrtremote]: https://openwrt.org/docs/guide-user/services/remote_control/ostiary.server